Starting a million conversations, Rush and Ball emitting vocal vibrations, left coast to right coast.

 Now, you talk about dues.

-I want to know why nobody in the media has asked these union members from Wisconsin, wait a minute.
+I want to know why nobody in the media has asked these union members from Wisconsin, wait a minute, this president of your union is making $480,000 a year.

-Does that not tell you you're paying too much in union peace?
+Does that not tell you you're paying too much in union fees?

-I'd be outraged if I was in a union and I had a union.
+I'd be outraged if I was in a union and I had a union president.

-Well, I've had that question ever since I was a kid, ever since I first saw a Teamsters convention in Las Vegas with Jimmy Hoffa and the boys reveling in it.
+Well, I've had that question ever since I was a kid, ever since I first saw a Teamsters convention in Las Vegas with Jimmy Hoffa and the boys.

 The union members are.